genestack/user-tutorials/source/tutorials/Microbiome_analysis/intro.rst

 Previously, to study microbes — bacteria, archaea, protists, algae, fungi and even micro-animals — it was necessary to grow them in a laboratory.
-But many of the microorganisms that live in complex environments (e.g. gut or saliva), have proven difficult or impossible to grow in culture.
-However, recently developed culture-independent methods based on high-throughput sequencing of 16S/18S ribosomal RNA gene variable regions and internal transcribed spacers (ITS) enable researchers to identify all the microbes in their complex
+However, many of the microorganisms living in complex environments (e.g. gut or saliva), have proven difficult or even impossible to grow in culture.
+Recently developed culture-independent methods based on high-throughput sequencing of 16S/18S ribosomal RNA gene variable regions and internal transcribed spacers (ITS) enable researchers to identify all the microbes in their complex